fac21/final-project-macs/README.md

 yarn chat
 ```

-to start the live server and view the website locally.
+To start the live server and view the website locally.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Using the App